ethereum-optimism/optimism/specs/fault-proof.md

 ### Pre-image communication

-Pre-images are communicated with a minimal wire-protocol over a blocking two-way stream:
+Pre-images are communicated with a minimal wire-protocol over a blocking two-way stream.
+This protocol can be implemented with blocking read/write syscalls.

 ```text
 <request> := <bytes32>  # the type-prefixed pre-image key